-Community Definition: School Districts in This Locale
+Community Definition: This Locale is Anacortes School District.

 Each school district is associated with the county in which it is located and the locale(\) to which the district has been assigned.
 A locale covers an area large enough to provide a stable population for rates and minimize the choppiness caused by small number issues.
-For districts too small to get reliable rates for analysis, the locale grouping can provide a helpful picture of community change over time and a way to compare your area to other larger districts.
-This locale contains the 10 districts most like each other which share a geographic area, in essence, neighbors in the prevention effort. (\) To learn more about locales, see Technical Notes, section/tab Understanding Locales.
+Anacortes is sufficiently large for analysis, so the locale and the district areas are the same.
+For districts too small to get reliable rates for analysis, the locale grouping can provide a helpful picture of community change over time and a way to compare your area to other larger districts. (\) To learn more about locales, see Technical Notes, section/tab Understanding Locales.